 May 5, 2008, The Redlands Daily Facts newspaper had an article on Saturday about a multi-cultural festival at Plymouth Village, where George and Betty Geftakys live.
 George is still up to his old ways of misrepresenting the facts.
 He claimed he was a native of Greece and apparently recited the Lord's prayer in Greek!
 There is an anonymous comment about this on the "George and Betty Geftakys" page.

-After retiring from teaching, Tom Maddux got his M.A. in Christian Apologetics from the school of Professional Studies at Biola University.
-He is now an on-line instructor for the Reasons Institute, an arm of Dr. Hugh Ross's Reasons to Believe.
+After retiring from teaching Tom Maddux got his M.A. in Christian Apologetics from the school of Professional Studies at Biola University.
+For a time he was an on-line instructor for the Reasons Institute, an arm of Dr. Hugh Ross's Reasons to Believe.

 Flora, formerly of the Ottawa Assembly, has suffered from chemical sensitivity since at least age 13.
 She became completely disabled in 1987.
 She has written a book, Convenient, Safe and Deadly detailing the health impacts of our chemical lifestlye, which was published in 2006.
 Read her article, The Value of a Human Life, and visit her website, Health Risk Navigation, Inc.